r7uaz0n/jekyll-now/_posts/2017-6-16-Friday-June-16th.md

 - Didn't get very far with the Add Login with GitHub feature using Firebase Authentication_ issue as I was focused on the Arrays and Objects HW challenges.

-- Need to keep better track and document of the things I'm learning along the way.
+- Need to keep better track and document the things I'm learning along the way.

 - Looking forward to class and working with the mentors tomorrow.  :)